ezpaarse-project/node-ezunpaywall/README.md

 $ ezunpaywall ping
 ```
 ### ezu update
 Starts an unpaywall data update process.
-If you use "update" without parameter, it will download the last update published by unpaywall and insert its content.
+If you use command update without parameter, it will download the last update published by unpaywall and insert its content.
 For automated this, it is possible to call this command via a cron (unpaywall publishes an update every Thursday UTC-7).
 #### Parameters
 | Name | Description |
 | --- | --- |